The Best Residential Proxies for Amazon & E-commerce

 - Can I use the same provider for Amazon and Walmart?

 - Probably yes.
 Walmart, eBay, and most North American e-commerce platforms use similar IP-reputation and rate-limit stacks.
-A provider with strong Amazon performance typically transfers well — though for high-volume scrapers it's worth running a 48h trial on your specific target.
+A provider with strong Amazon performance usually transfers well.
+For high-volume scrapers, run a 48h trial on your specific target first.

 - Do I need ZIP-code-specific IPs for pricing?

-- If you're tracking localized prices (the same product can differ by $5+ between ZIP codes), yes — you need a provider with US ZIP/state-level targeting.
-Our rankings don't currently break down geo-targeting precision; check each provider's individual page for that detail.
+- If you're tracking localized prices (the same product can differ by $5+ between ZIP codes), yes, you need a provider with US ZIP/state-level targeting.
+Our rankings don't yet break down geo-targeting precision; check each provider's page for that.

 - How fast can I rotate IPs without getting flagged?